-Fossil Steam - Maintenance Adder - is the dollars per unit of fuel (or heat) as derived from FERC Accounts 512 and 513 for fossil steam units minus labor.
-Market Sellers that use FERC accounts must remove labor expenses from the accounts as those costs are typically recovered in the capacity market.
-Alternatively a Market Seller can use the latest EIA published new build VOM value for the appropriate Fossil steam technology.
+Fossil Steam - Maintenance Adder - is the dollars per unit of fuel (or heat) as derived from FERC Accounts 512 and 513 for fossil steam units.
+Market Sellers that use FERC Accounts must remove straight-time labor when calculating the Maintenance Adder.